ggazzi/latex-templates/README.md

 # LaTeX Templates

-A collection of configurable templates for LaTeX projects.
+Utilities for managing configuration templates of LaTeX projects.
 The templates are handled by Jinja2, with configuration loaded from YAML files.

 ## Dependencies